ipspace/blog/content/posts/2025/06/netlab-25-06.md

 Miguel Redondo Ferrero (via Roman Dodin) helped me figure out the intricacies of EVPN transit VNI configuration and the export of EVPN routes into PE-CE routing protocols.
 Thanks a million!
 {{</note>}}

 I must admit that I kind of liked working with SR-OS.
-Apart from a few conceptual quirks[^CQ], it's pretty fast, quite neat, and easy to work with (once you figure out configuration changes won't be applied until you do a **commit**).
+Apart from a few conceptual quirks[^CQ], it's pretty fast[^CA], quite neat, and easy to work with (once you figure out configuration changes won't be applied until you do a **commit**).
 If only there were an easy way to get the VM image...

 [^CQ]: For example, global routing protocols are configured in _base **Router**_ instance while the user-facing interfaces these protocols are using are defined in Internet Edge Services instance.

+[^CA]: Particularly considering the alternatives - Junos on vRouter-switch or the "you can go fix a five-course lunch, I'm booting" IOS XRd.

 ### Upgrading or Starting from Scratch?